foldedtoad/dwm3000/README.md

 ### Overview of Changes from Decawave's SDK code
 The major changes from the original Decawave project are:
-* Use a custom shield-board DTS definition: the "DWM3000".
+* Define and use a custom shield-board DTS definition: the "DWM3000".
+(ToDo: Change the shield name to "DWS3000" in future.)
 * Port SPI-bus access and GPIO access.
-* Most of the porting effort entailed changes to the "platform" directory modules, which is where the `io` drivers (SPI & GPIO) for the DWM3000 exist.
+* Most of the porting effort entailed changes to the "platform" directory modules, which is where the `io` driver layer exists: SPI & GPIO.
-* Little changes were made in the `decadriver` directory, which is where the "functional" driver for the DWM3000 exists.
+* Little changes were made in the `decadriver` directory, which is where the "functional" driver layer for the DWM3000 exists: should be target board independent code.
 * The original code had comment lines which extended well past 80 columns.
 This is inconvienent for development within VMs on laptops where screen real-estate limited.
 So the code was reformatted to 80-column max lines.
 It's just easier to read and understand: that is the point of examples, right?!

 ### Supported Development OSes